Town Hall Brewery Barrel Preview 2022

 See For Yourself

 So, why should you attend this year’s Barrel-Aged Week at Town Hall Brewery?
 Well, in short, you won’t find a better collection of barrel-aged beers on tap anywhere that I know of at the same time.
-The longer explanation is that beer does and should bring people together.
+The longer explanation is that beer and a Spit roaster hire brings people together.
 A town hall is literally a place for everyone to gather and discuss life.
 Hoops commented at the media sneak peek how excited he was to talk beer with people.
 He noted that the beer IQ of the average patron has skyrocketed in the last number of years.
 The conversations that we were having as we sipped and savored the beers are the same conversation that you all will be having.

 It’s refreshing to see Hoops, the consummate industry veteran, take a position of gratitude about the barrel program.
 “We are really lucky that Town Hall, our owners, Pete [Rifakes]—they’re willing to spend money on this.
 It’s expensive and labor-intensive.”
 Brown agrees.
 “It’s a labor of love—knowing the barrel before you put the beer in it.”

 So, whether you are a Barrel-Aged Week lifer, or are looking to try it for the first time, you will be in good company at the brewpub.
 We are not sure when Springsteen is coming to town next.
 However, we do know that from February 28th to March 12th, Town Hall Brewery’s Barrel-Aged Week will rock.